 However, of the three options, Dyneema is most likely to break when shock loaded as it has no capacity to stretch, then Nylon, then Aramid.

-Where should I connect it?
+Where should I connect the sling?

 Just like when we tie in with the rope, put the sling around the tie in loops and not just the harness loop.